jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 `cd guide-kubernetes-microprofile-config/start/`{{execute}}

-The two microservices you will deploy are called name and ping.
-The name microservice displays a brief greeting with the name of the container that contains the application.
-The ping microservice pings the Kubernetes Service that encapsulates the pod running the name microservice.
-The ping microservice demonstrates how communication can be established between pods inside a cluster.
+The two microservices you will deploy are called system and inventory.
+The system microservice returns JVM properties information about the container it is running in.
+The inventory microservice add the properties from the system microservice to the inventory.
+This demonstrates how communication can be established between pods inside a cluster.
 To build the applications with Maven, run the following commands;

-`mvn package -pl name`{{execute}}
+`mvn package -pl system`{{execute}}

-`mvn package -pl ping`{{execute}}
+`mvn package -pl inventory`{{execute}}

 Once the services have been built, you need to deploy them to Kubernetes.
 To do this use the following command: